Netanyahu says he has told US he opposes Palestinian state in any postwar scenario

 WAR REVERBERATES ACROSS REGION

-Iran has meanwhile launched a series of missile attacks targeting what it described as an Israeli spy base in Iraq and militant bases in Syria as well as in Pakistan, which carried out reprisal strikes against what it described as militant hideouts in Iran early Thursday.
+Meanwhile, Iran has launched a series of missile attacks targeting what it described as an Israeli spy base in Iraq and militant bases in Syria.

-It was not clear if the strikes in Syria and Pakistan were related to the Gaza war.
-But they showcased Iran's ability to carry out long-range missile attacks at a time of heightened tensions with Israel and the U.S., which has provided crucial support for the Gaza offensive and carried out its own strikes against Iran-allied groups in Syria and Iraq.

-Israel has vowed to dismantle Hamas to ensure it can never repeat an attack like the one on Oct.
-7. Militants burst through Israel's border defenses and stormed through several communities that day, killing some 1,200 people, mostly civilians, and taking around 250 hostage.

-Both France and Hamas had said the International Committee for the Red Cross, which helped facilitate the hostage releases, would have a role in distributing the medications.
-But on Thursday, the Red Cross said “the mechanism that was agreed to does not involve the ICRC playing any part in its implementation, including the delivery of medication.”

-Gaza's Health Ministry says at least 24,620 Palestinians have been killed since the start of the war, around two-thirds of them women and children, with over 61,800 wounded.
-It says many other dead and wounded are trapped under rubble or unreachable because of the fighting.
-The ministry does not differentiate between civilian and combatant deaths.

-Jeffery reported from London and Lidman from Tel Aviv, Israel.
+Jobain reported from Rafah, Gaza Strip, and Jeffery reported from London.
 Associated Press writer Bassem Mroue in Beirut contributed to this report.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war